 The pros of Turkish towels are that they are lightweight, super-fast drying, beautifully colourful, durable and long-lasting to name a few.
 The cons of Turkish towels are that they are not as fluffy as regular towels, in some cases more expensive as well as the fringe not being liked by all.

-As a quick lookup, I’ve included a table below with the most common pros and cons of Turkish towels.
+As a quick lookup, I’ve included a table below with the most common benefits of Turkish towels as well as the most common drawbacks of Turkish Towels.
 If you like to know more then I’ve included a more detailed description further down the page.

 |Advantages of Turkish Towels||Disadvantages of Turkish Towels|